Exam stress has been identified as a leading risk factor for suicide in children and young people.

-Of the 20 young people facing current or pending exams or awaiting results, 11 were known to be stressed by their exams and four died on the day of an exam or the day after.
+They analysed data from 145 official investigations and found that out of the 20 young people who committed suicide in the run up to exams or whilst waiting for results, 11 were known to be stressed by their exams and 4 died on the day of an exam or the day after.

 The problem is that children are often remarkably good at hiding signs of stress until it has reached danger levels, especially in the “difficult” teenage years where they tend to feel more isolated and misunderstood.